 As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
-You are also encouraged to review the School Performance Fact Sheet for the Master of Legal Studies program, which must be provided to you prior to signing an enrollment agreement.
+You are also encouraged to review the School Performance Fact Sheet for your program, which must be provided to you prior to signing an enrollment agreement.